emigue/django-health-check-plus/README.rst

 Add new check
 =============

-riting a health check is quick and easy:
+Writing a health check is quick and easy:

 .. code:: python